 - (optional: arugula or other greens)

-Transfer veggies to a baking sheet and make sure they are spread as much as possible, without overlap or clumping.
-Pop veggies into the oven.
-These can roast until the meal is ready to be served.
+- Transfer veggies to a baking sheet, making sure they aren't overlapping.
+Pop veggies into the oven and roast until the meal is ready to be served, ~18 mins.

-Serve roasted veggies on top of polenta, next to polenta or mixed into the polenta.
+- To serve...your roasted veggies can go on top of polenta, next to polenta or mixed into the polenta.
 I served mine with some arugula greens on the side.